debounce-interrupciones-arduino

 Try it online

-A time of 100-200ms is correct for a button, but in other cases, we will need to adjust the time so that we eliminate the bounce but do not ignore two possible “true” nearby events.
+A time of 100-200ms is correct for a pushbutton, but in other cases we will need to adjust the time so that we eliminate the bounce, but do not ignore two possible close “true” events.

-In a real setup, the best approach is to use a combination of both systems, while correctly adjusting the capacitor value and software filter times to suit our system.
+In a real setup, the best is to use a combination of both systems, while correctly adjusting the capacitor value and the software filter times to adapt them to our system.